 However, the type of promotion available to you will depend on the budget you have.
 For example, if your budget won’t stretch to an advert during Coronation Street, then consider other avenues with a lower cost – and don’t forget to consider the technology available to you.

 The key to promotions is to understand your customer.
 What do they read?
 Where do they go?
 Work out the quickest route to your customers and target that.
 Now more than ever, social media marketing is thriving – and with minimal costs attached, it can’t be overlooked.

-The next 3 elements are fairly new to the marketing mix and were introduced following the shift to a service led economy, the following 3P’s extend the marketing theory to intangible services and not just tangible products.
+The next three elements are fairly new to the marketing mix and were introduced following the shift to a service-led economy.
+Therefore, the following three P’s extend the marketing theory to intangible services rather than restricting it to tangible products.

-The marketing mix is used by marketers on a day to day basis but you should adapt it to fit your own business model to achieve maximum success.
-Good luck!Back to News
+This marketing mix is used by experts on a day to day basis, but that doesn’t mean it’ll fit everyone perfectly.
+If you’re looking to improve your marketing plans, you should adapt this advice to fit your own unique business model so you can put your best foot forward.
+Good luck!